Haunteon/Manual-SMO/README.md

 # Super Mario Odyssey
+IF PLAYING WITH MINIMAL CAPTURES:
+  - Play vanilla until you collect 'Our First Power Moon', then the manual officially starts
+  - It is assumed you grabbed the checkpoint at the top of Top Hat Tower.
 ## Goals
-- Festival
+- Festival - A Traditional Festival!
-- Bowser
+- Bowser - Rescue Princess Peach (Toadette Moon)
-- World Peace
+- World Peace - Achieve World Peace (Toadette Moon)
-- Darker Side
+- Darker Side - A Long Journey's End
 ## Current features
 - Generic Moons
 - Specific Moons
-- Outfit Doors
+- Outfit Shuffle
-  - Outfits can be shuffled seperately
 - Action Shuffle
   - Basic actions in Action Guide
 - Capture Shuffle
   - Captures are given as items.
 If you don't have the item for it, immediately uncapture.
+  - Do not abuse the immediate uncapture for trick jumps (such as entering lake kingdom using goombas)
 - Warp Painting Logic
 ## What do you need to go to the next kingdom?
 - Enough Power Moons
-- Kingdom Unlock Item
+- Kingdom Unlock Item (Generic moons only)
 ## How many moons do you need to leave a kingdom?
+(These numbers can be changed in yaml options)
 ### Generic moons:
 - Cascade: 5
 - Sand: 21